What is a PhD anyway? It seems like a stupidly simple question. If you're smart enough to do one, you should know what it is!

 If you want to prove that you can conduct research to a professional academic level, then that tells you exactly what standard is required.
 You need to produce work of a high enough standard to publish in a peer-reviewed journal.

-This is why, in most academic systems, your thesis is assessed by an expert in the field from outside your university; it is modeled on the process for publication through peer review.
+This is why, in most academic systems, your thesis is assessed by an expert in the field from outside your university; it is modelled on the process for publication through peer review.

 The standard is set by the field